datahub-project/datahub/docs/tools/tutorials/adding-tags.md

 For detailed steps, please refer to [Prepare Local Datahub Environment](http://yoonhyejin.github.io/datahub-forked/docs/dev-guides/tutorials/references/prepare-datahub).

 :::note
-Adding tags assumes that you already have a dataset and tags on your datahub.
+Before adding tags, you need to ensure the targeted dataset and the tag are already present in your datahub.
-If you try to manipulate entities that do not exist, your operation will fail.
+If you attempt to manipulate entities that do not exist, your operation will fail.
+In this guide, we will be using data from a sample ingestion.
 :::